jeremytammik/tbc/a/1469_macromanager.md

 http://forums.autodesk.com/t5/revit-api-forum/can-t-obtain-macromanager/m-p/6557705

-MacroManager, Materials, KISS and Getting Started #revitapi #3dwebcoder @AutodeskRevit @AutodeskForge #aec #bim
+MacroManager, Materials and Getting Started #revitapi #3dwebcoder @AutodeskRevit @AutodeskForge #aec #bim

 I am answering Revit API discussion forum threads and developer cases like crazy.
 Instead, as usual at this time of the year, I should be focussing and putting higher priority on the exciting upcoming events.
 I keep promising myself to do so and stop answering cases.
 Then I address just one more...
 Here are some of the upcoming events and recent Revit API issues
 &ndash; Events &ndash; Forge Accelerators, DevDay, RTC and AU